Kong/docs.konghq.com/app/mesh/1.0.x/features/vault.md

 ## Vault Authentication

-* In order to connect to Vault we must authenticate `kuma-cp` via a `clientKey`, `clientCert` and a `secret`.
+In order to connect to Vault we must authenticate `kuma-cp` via:

+* A `clientKey`.
+* A `clientCert`.
+* A `secret` token.

-These values can be a path to a file on the same host as `kuma-cp`, or they can be a  `secret`.
-Read the official Kuma documentation to learn more about [Kuma Secrets](https://kuma.io/docs/latest/documentation/secrets/).
+These values can be inline (for testing purposes only), a path to a file on the same host as `kuma-cp`, or they can be a  `secret`.
+You can read the official Kuma documentation to learn more about [Kuma Secrets](https://kuma.io/docs/latest/documentation/secrets/) and how to create one.